n123git/yw-cond/README.md

   * Operators (arithmetic, logicalal and bitwise)
   * Jumps (conditional and unconditional)
     * These jumps can only move forward and therefore can only be used for if else and not complex control flow like loops, making the CExpression system *NOT* turing-complete.
+> Note: within the following documentation assume all numbers encased in a code block i.e. `02` are in hexadecimal (base-16) unless otherwise specified.
 ## 1. **Cond Structure**

 Each Cond begins with a header section composed of a **3-byte header**, a uint16 `COND_LENGTH` and a uint8 `STACK_PRM`.